AmirMotefaker/FilmTrack/README.md

 ---

-## ✨ About CineFan
+## ✨ About FilmTrack

-**CineFan** is a modern, Persian-first platform designed for movie and TV show enthusiasts.
+**FilmTrack** is a modern, Persian-first platform designed for movie and TV show enthusiasts.
 Track your watched content, get personalized release calendars, interact with a vibrant community without spoilers, and discover where to watch legally — all in one place.

 Whether you're a casual viewer or a hardcore cinephile, CineFan brings your entertainment journey to life.